 I am glad that you have a tender enough conscience to be bothered by this.
 We could all take a lesson from you!
 You are not bound to make restitution to the party stolen from, but you can make up for the wrong you did the person, who admitted the participation in theft.
 You would do this by apologizing, and encouraging the person to donate that article to charity.

-As for reporting, that would be difficult.
+As for an obligation to report anything, that would be difficult.
 There may be no reported theft, and the victim may be unknown.
-Moreover, you don't know who the seller was, or who the thief was, and I doubt that your "friend" can or would tell you.
+Moreover, you don't know who the seller was, or who the thief was, and I doubt that your friend can or would tell you.
 If it were:

 • a large quantity of goods